 Dengue is a disease caused by a virus, spread through a mosquito bite.
 While initially a disease of the sub-tropic areas of Central America, Oceania, and South America, it has become widespread in Pakistan as well.
 Nationally many cases of dengue were reported this year, from the following areas: Balochistan, Punjab, Karachi, Islamabad and even KPK.

 While the first case in Pakistan was reported in 1994, since 2010 it has morphed into an endemic.
 Every year a load of dengue increases, but the regional health care facilities fail to effectively combat it as they also have to fight with cholera, typhoid and serious malnutrition that occurs due to floods that have been ongoing since 2010.
+If you are facing any similar problems make sure to consult a general physician in Multan for a consultation.

 Many factors contribute to the spread of dengue.
 The high temperatures in the summer are favourable for mosquitoes, which is an important vector in the spread of this disease.
 Moreover, there is unregulated urbanization and environmental sanitation, which contributes to the increase in waste containers; the latter provide breeding sites for the mosquitoes.
 Additional factors include overpopulation, lack of clean water, poor socio-economic conditions and overburdened healthcare facilities.